SteamWorld Dig: Reception

 SteamWorld Dig has received favorable reviews, with the Nintendo 3DS and Windows versions receiving scores of 82/100 and 76/100 respectively on Metacritic.
 Pocket Gamer gave it a 10 out of 10 saying "SteamWorld Dig is an utterly phenomenal video game, with layer upon layer of remarkable gameplay to be found."
 IGN liked its core gameplay mechanics and engrossing atmosphere and gave it a 9.5 out 10.
 Nintendo World Report gave it a 9 out of 10 saying that "SteamWorld Dig is a fresh game for the Nintendo eShop and one of the best digital games available on Nintendo's 3D handheld."
 Infendo gave it 4 stars out of 5, calling it "highly addicting."

-SteamWorld Dig was nominated for IGN's Black Beta Select Awards 2013 in the categories "Best Original Game", "Best Indie Game", "Best Handheld/Mobile Game" and "Overall Game of the Year", while Gamasutra's Christian Nutt picked it as one of the top 5 games of 2013.
+SteamWorld Dig was nominated for IGNs Black Beta Select Awards 2013 in the categories "Best Original Game", "Best Indie Game", "Best Handheld/Mobile Game" and "Overall Game of the Year", while Gamasutras Christian Nutt picked it as one of the top 5 games of 2013.
 On Eurogamer, SteamWorld Dig was nominated for Readers' Top 50 Games.